 Our board-certified or fellowship-trained joint replacement surgeons, Dr. Brian Blair, Dr. Michael Bohan, Dr. Justin Brothers, Dr. J. Clark Butler, Dr. Steven Callihan, Dr. Thomas Chambers, Dr. J. Christopher Gayton, Dr. James Merritt, Dr. Edward Mikol, Dr. Tyler Noble, Dr. Peter Ramsey, and Dr. Todd Tupis, are highly skilled in their respected field of evaluating and treating joint-related injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our joint replacement surgeons are committed to pursuing nonsurgical options first, such as physical therapy, anti-inflammatory medications, or injections.
 At the same time, our surgeons will recommend joint replacement surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your joint pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your joint issue is normal.
-Schedule an appointment with one of our experienced joint replacement surgeons at one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet by calling us at (843) 353-3460 or requesting an appointment online.
+Schedule an appointment with one of our experienced joint replacement surgeons by requesting an appointment online or calling one of our four locations: Carolina Forest, Conway, Murrells Inlet, or Carolina Forest – Satellite.
 We’re ready to help restore you to better health.